adam-blakeney/ExecuStore/README.md

 ## Libraries, Frameworks and Technologies
 ---------------

 - [Bootstrap](https://bootstrap.com/) - Bootstrap was used to for its easy to use grid and repsonsive layout.
-Elelments of the navbar, cards and forms were taken from the site.

-- [Coolors](https://coolors.co) - Used to create colour palette and test colour themes.
+- [Coolors](https://coolors.co) - Used to create my own colour palette.

-- [Google Fonts](https://fonts.google.com/) - Google font 'Lato' was included in the project.
+- [Google Fonts](https://fonts.google.com/) - Google font 'Lora' was included in the project.
 - [Font Awesome](https://fontawesome.com/) - All icons used throughout the project come from fontawesome.
 - [JQuery](https://jquery.com/) - Used for aspects of userability.
 - [Django](https://www.djangoproject.com/) - The main build of the site is around Django.

-- [Mock-Up Generator](https://techsini.com/multi-mockup/index.php) - Used for title photo.
+- [Mock-Up Generator](https://mockup.photos/) - Used for title photo.
 - [Heroku](https://id.heroku.com/login) - Used for site deployment.
 - [AWS](https://aws.amazon.com/) - Used for file storage.

 ## Workspace and Version Control